jesperlndqvst/fuzzy-memory/README.md

 ### Create a memory game using HTML, CSS and JavaScript.

--   There should be at least 8 pairs and a maximum of 10 pairs.

 -   The pairs should be randomly positioned before a new game starts.

 -   The project should implement nice graphical user interface.